Luigian/Alone_In_The_Dark/README.md

 ### Execution:

-`./a.out` | For exercises that not expects command-line arguments.
+`./a.out` | For exercises that doesn't expects command-line arguments.

 `./a.out [argument string 1] [argument string 2] [argument string 3]` | For exercises that expects command-line arguments.